rolandsmeenk/ModernApps/README.md

 ###ModernCXApp

-A UI framework for C++/Cx modern apps that uses XAML/DirectX
+A UI framework for modern apps that uses XAML/DirectX/C++/Cx

 [still in planning mode]

 ###ModernCSApp

-A UI framework for CS modern apps that uses XAML/DirectX (via SharpDx)
+A UI framework for modern apps that uses XAML/DirectX/C# (via SharpDx)

 [still in planning mode]

 ###ModernPhoneCSApp

-A UI framework for Phone Apps that uses XAML/DirectX (via SharpDx)
+A UI framework for Phone Apps that uses XAML/DirectX/C# (via SharpDx)

 [still in planning mode]